flywheel-apps/bids-pre-curate/README.md

 ### Workflow
 Users will run pre-curate on their project data, this will generate csv files that will be populated with a unique list of container labels and the information we have about the files within, as well as slots for the information that we need (classification, task, etc.).

+> This will be known as _Stage 1_, in Stage 1, suggested names are automatically populated in the new_[type]_label field.
+These suggested names come from the allows set in the configuration.

 The user will then download and modify this csv-file (outside of Flywheel) to provide the missing/corrected information.

 The corrected csv file will then be uploaded to the project and provided as input to a run of this gear to do on-the-fly mappings to properly update metadata.